OPTIMET/OPTIMET/README.md

 The build system is [CMake](https://cmake.org/).
 It can generate a build environment from a fair number of systems, from Unix makefiles to Xcode projects.

-The cannonical usage is as follows:
+The canonical usage is as follows:

 ```
 cd /path/to/optimet_source